aHeraud/rlox/README.md

 ### Playground

-To build the web-based playground, you'll need to install `wasm-pack` and the `wam32-uknown-unknown` target.
+To build the browser-based playground, you'll need to install `wasm-pack` and the `wam32-uknown-unknown` target.

 ```bash